Tobacco Products Control Act, 1993

 The Tobacco Products Control Act was introduced in South Africa in 1993, where smoking has been rated the second highest health concern, after HIV/AIDS.

-This act has been amended several time during the past decade and today South Africa has some of the strictest tobacco control measures ever adopted by the government of a developing country.
+This act has been amended several times during the past decade and today South Africa has some of the strictest tobacco control measures ever adopted by the government of a developing country.
 It is estimated that cigarette consumption has fallen dramatically since the early 1990s while the percentage of adult smokers in the country has dropped from 32 to 26.5 percent.

 The Tobacco Products Control Act of 1993

 The South African Government passed the first Tobacco Products Control Act in 1993 and started implementing the act in 1995.
 The act regulated smoking in public areas and prohibited tobacco sales to people under the age of 16.
 Some aspects of tobacco advertising were also regulated for example labelling.

 The Tobacco Products Control Amendment Act - 1999

 The 1993 act was not considered to be comprehensive enough and the Tobacco Products Control Amendment Act was passed in 1999.
 This act bans all advertising and promotion of tobacco products, including sponsorship and free distribution of tobacco products.
 The act also restricts smoking in public places which includes the workplace, restaurants and bars and public transport.
 The act also stipulates penalties for transgressors of the law, and specifies the maximum permissible levels of tar and nicotine.
 The regulations were implemented in 2001.